-Enhancements to the Transportation System (Maximum 10 Points)

-- Is the project included in an adopted plan? - Is the project consistent with the goals of the River to Sea TPO's Complete Streets Policy on Page 5? - Does local government have Land Development Code requirements to construct sidewalks? - Does the project relate to surface transportation? - Does the project improve mobility between two or more different land use types located within 1/2 mile of each other, including residential and employment, retail or recreational areas? - Does the project benefit transit riders by improving connectivity to existing or programmed pathways or transit facilities? - Does the project conform to Transit Oriented Development principles? - Does the project sponsor have a Complete Streets Policy? - Is the project an extension or phased part of a larger redevelopment effort in the corridor/area? - Project is located in a "gateway" or entrance corridor as identified in a local government applicant's master plan, or other approved planning document.
+Enhancements to the Transportation System Check All that Apply Max.
+Points Is the project included in an adopted plan?
+1 Is the project consistent with the goals of the River to Sea TPO's Complete Streets Policy on Page 5?
+1 Does local government have Land Development Code requirements to construct sidewalks?
+1 Does the project improve mobility between two or more different land use types located within 1⁄2 mile of each other, including residential and employment, retail or recreational areas?
+1 Does the project benefit transit riders by improving connectivity to existing or programmed pathways or transit facilities?
+1 Does the project conform to Transit Oriented Development principles?
+1 Does the project sponsor have a Complete Streets Policy?
+1 Is the project an extension or phased part of a larger redevelopment effort in the corridor/area?
+1 Project is located in a "gateway" or entrance corridor as identified in a local government applicant's master plan, or other approved planning document.
+1 Maximum Points Awarded 9 ximum 1 Į AIIIIUIII